complytime/community/GOVERNANCE.md

 ### Consensus

 Many of the day-to-day project maintenance can be done through the lazy consensus model.
 This means that any decision is considered supported by the team making it so long as no one objects.
 Silence on any consensus decision is implicit agreement, and equivalent to explicit agreement.
-Please note that decisions that warrant wider input should be made public by using the defined [proposal process](./proposals/README.md).
+Please note that all decisions that warrant wider input must be made public by using the defined [proposal process](./proposals/README.md).

 In the event that consensus cannot be reached, a Maintainer can call for a vote on a decision.